Experts predict Editas Medicine Inc.’s (EDIT) current quarter earnings growth rate

 Sponsored

-Further, it is important to consider EDIT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 30.63.EDIT’s price to book ratio for the most recent quarter was 2.22, resulting in an 2.19 price to cash per share for the period.
+Further, it is important to consider EDIT stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 31.44.EDIT’s price to book ratio for the most recent quarter was 2.28, resulting in an 2.25 price to cash per share for the period.

 How does Editas Medicine Inc. (EDIT) stock rate among analysts?
 Buy, sell, or hold?